YOWCT/end-to-end-services/content/_index.md

 Data in the GC Service Inventory is self-reported by departments.
 If services are missing or include incorrect details, these might be corrected in future updates to the service inventory.
 For questions about the inventory, you can [email the TBS service inventory team](mailto:ServiceDigital-ServicesNumerique@tbs-sct.gc.ca).

+If you notice an error for a specific service, you can click the "Suggest a correction" button displayed on that page.
+Note that changes suggested here won't be reflected in the official GC Service Inventory.

 ### About this project

 This is a volunteer project from [Ottawa Civic Tech](https://ottawacivictech.ca/).
 It is not an official Government of Canada website.